ziirish/burp-ui/docker/README.rst

 - `demo/ <demo/>`_ contains the images used to build the demo.
 - `docker-alpine/ <docker-alpine/>`_ contains a small but complete image based on `alpine`_ and python 3.6.
-- `docker-release/ <docker-release/>`_ contains a complete image based on `debian`_ and python 2.7.

 Usage
 -----

-Two Dockerfiles are provided in order to help you build those images.
+A Dockerfile is provided in order to help you build the release image.

-Here is how to build them:
+Here is how to build it:

 ::

     cd ..
-    # build the debian-based docker image:
-    docker build -t $USER/burp-ui:latest -f docker/Dockerfile .
-    # if you prefer the alpine-based docker image:
+    # alpine-based docker image:
-    docker build -t $USER/burp-ui:alpine -f docker/Dockerfile-py3.6 .
+    docker build -t $USER/burp-ui:alpine -f docker/Dockerfile .

 Alternatively, images are built by the CI and you can freely use them thanks to